-Dear Visitors to NMU’s Psychology Department page,
+Dear Visitors to NMU’s Department of Psychological Science page,

-I would like to welcome you to our website for Northern Michigan Univerity’s Psychology Department.
+I would like to welcome you to our website for Northern Michigan Univerity’s Department of Psychological Science.
 Here you’ll find information about programs, faculty, research activities, and student works, along with department news and events.
 Our courses emphasize the science of Psychology, focusing on the fascinating ways we perceive the world, learn new things, remember our past, process emotions, and the countless other ways that define the human experience.
 To explore the human mind is to learn the concepts, principles, and theories of this field.
 Our students go on this journey with acclaimed Psychology professors, who not only teach courses, but also endeavor to make new discoveries in the field of psychology.
 In fact, interested students may find themselves working side by side with a professor in one of our many research laboratories.
 These experiences provide a great preparation for jobs and graduate programs in Psychology.

 The “Programs” item on the menu expands to list our undergraduate psychology major programs and our master’s degree programs.
 Our undergraduate programs will consist of a Psychology major, Behavior and Cognitive Neuroscience major, and Behavior Analysis major starting in the 2017-2018 academic year.
 Our master’s programs include a General Psychology program and an Applied Behavior Analysis program.